Tesco to swap cheaper product lines into convenience shops

 A study from Which? earlier this year also claimed that shoppers who regularly buy groceries from Tesco and Sainsbury’s convenience stores instead of bigger supermarkets were likely to pay hundreds of pounds more over the course of a year due to the higher price of many items stocked.

-On Friday, Tesco said that the own-brand alternatives being switched in to replace other products are, on average, over 40% cheaper.
+On Friday, Tesco said that the own-brand alternatives being switched in to replace other products are, on average, more than 40 per cent cheaper.

 It said the move is in response to internal shopping data, which shows that price-conscious customers are increasingly turning to own-brand products for better value.

-Among the own-brand lines being introduced are Tesco penne pasta (85p) and Tesco smooth peanut butter (£1.65), both of which will cost half the price of the previous branded product stocked, it said.
+Among the own-brand lines being introduced are Tesco penne pasta (85p) and Tesco smooth peanut butter (£1.65), each of which will cost half the price of the previous branded product stocked, it said.

 Meanwhile, some branded lines, such as toothpaste, are being replaced by a cheaper branded alternative.